f1shy-dev/IconPatcher/README.md

 # IconPatcher
-🎨   A simple solution for replacing app icons on MacOS
+🎨 &nbsp;A simple solution for replacing app icons on MacOS